esadakman/firecontact-app/README.md

 ## Description

 - Project aims to create a FireContact App.
-- In this project, I designed a Movie App with many features.
-I provided the movie information with the api I got from the `https://www.themoviedb.org/documentation/api` site.
-And I used Firebase for authentication.
+- In this project, I designed a Contact App with many features.I used Firebase Realtime Database for database.
-- The user can log in and register with both their email address and their Google account.
-- Access to movie details is restricted for visitors who do not log in.
+- User can update the list by entering name, phone number and gender information.And also user can delete or fix any contact from table.

 ## Project Link